 Commanding Officers Joint Aviation Supply and Material Management (COJASMMM-MTT)

-Developed to train and guide future commanding and executive officers in aviation, PCOs, and PXOs, COJASMMM is included in the Aviation Commanding Officer Training (AVCOT) curriculum at NAVAVSCOLSOM in Pensacola, Florida.
+COJASMMM trains future aviation commanding and executive officers, PCOs, and PXOs in supply and maintenance material management.
+It’s part of the Aviation Commanding Officer Training (AVCOT) program at NAVAVSCOLSOM in Pensacola, Florida.

 Reserve Supply Management Advanced Refresher Training (RESMART)